adilbaig/Tiny-Redis/README.md

 Tiny-Redis
 ==========
-A simple Redis driver in D. It makes working with Redis trivial.
+Tiny Redis is a simple Redis driver for the D programming language (v2).
+It makes working with Redis trivial.
+It supports all the basic operations including : strings, sets, sorted sets and lists.
+The code base young, and features like pub/sub and transactions are not supported yet.

 ## Compilation Instructions